SS Metagama: Career

 Missanabie served in the First World War as troop ships.
 A U-boat sank her in 1918 with the loss of 45 lives.

 Metagama remained in civilian passenger service, although her passengers often included troops.
 Her first regular route was between Liverpool and St John, New Brunswick.
 She sometimes served Glasgow, and from 1927 her route was between Antwerp and Montreal.

+The Metagama played a significant role in the 20th century migration of people from the Outer Hebrides to Canada.
+On Saturday 21 April 1923, she sailed from Stornoway with 300 young Lewis emigrants on board, all but 20 of them young men, with an average age of 22.
+This was one of the first waves of mass emigration from the islands, and had a profound effect on the island culture and history.

 Metagama was involved in two collisions.
 The first was on 26 May 1923, when she collided with Hogarth Line's cargo steamship Baron Vernon in the River Clyde.

 In June 1924 Metagama was westbound to Montreal when the Italian steamship Clara Camus collided with her about seven miles off Cape Race, Newfoundland.
 Clara Camus' bow made a hole 15 by 3 ft in the Matagama's port side.
 Metagama launched a lifeboat crewed by three crewmen to inspect the damage, but in the fog the boat drifted away from the ship and disappeared.
 The United States Coast Guard Cutter Tampa later found the boat, but its three occupants were missing.
 Metagama was towed into port and her 695 passengers were transferred to another CP liner, Montreal, on which they completed their journey to Montreal.

 By 1924 Metagama's navigation equipment included wireless direction finding.
 By 1930 her wireless telegraph call sign was GMLQ.

 The Great Depression that began in 1929 led to a global slump in merchant shipping.
 From 1931 Metagama was laid up at Southend-on-Sea in England.
 On 13 April 1934 she arrived at Bo'ness on the Firth of Forth, where P&W MacLellan scrapped her.